Mac Mail Setup

 or

-SMTP Port: 25 or 26- If prompted, select Use Authentication and provide the email user name and password.
+SMTP Port: 25 or 26- If prompted, select Use Authentication and provide the email username and password.

-- Once done, click Sign in/Create.
+- Once done, click Sign in.

-After completing these steps, users should be able to send and receive emails via the newly created account.
+After completing these steps, users can send and receive emails through the newly created account.
+For additional help with the Mail Setup Assistant, please consult the following external guide:

 Removing an Email Account